 Investment in Joint Venture.
 For three months ended March 31, 2019 and 2018, the Company recognized \$950,000 and \$700,000 in investment income from its investment in the Joint Venture.
 As of March 31, 2019 and December 31, 2018, the fair value of the Company's investment in the Joint Venture was approximately \$23.7 million and \$18.4 million, respectively.
 The Company recognizes investment income on its investment in the Joint Venture based upon its share of the estimated earnings and profits of the Joint Venture.
 The final determination of the tax attributes of distributions from the Joint Venture is made on an annual (full calendar year) basis at year-end of the year based upon taxable income and distributions for the full year.
-Therefore, any estimate of tax attributes of distributions made on an interim basis may not be representative of the actual tax attributes of distributions for the full year.
+Therefore, any estimate of tax attributes of distributions for the full year.